Table of Contents

 A company limited by guarantee is an alternative type of corporation, used primarily for non-profit organizations that require legal personality.
 It does not have share capital; its members are guarantors instead of shareholders.
 The guarantors commit to contribute a nominal amount (typically €1) toward winding up the company in the event of a shortfall upon cessation of business.
 A company limited by guarantee cannot distribute profits to its members, and it is eligible to apply for charitable tax exemption.
 The governing instruments of a company limited by guarantee consist of its memorandum and its articles of association.

-NPOs in Ireland need not be established for the public benefit.
+NPOs in Ireland are not required to be established for the public benefit.
 Most NPOs, in fact, are established for the benefit of their members, including sporting and recreation clubs, professional bodies, political parties, trade unions, cooperatives, and credit unions.
+An NPO must be established for the public benefit, however, to be eligible for charitable status.
+All NPO forms discussed here—unincorporated associations, trusts, and companies limited by guarantee—are eligible for charitable status if formed for a purpose that serves the public benefit.

 a) The Definition of “Charitable Purpose” in Ireland